-In 2010, guidelines related to the amended European Capital Requirements Directive ("CRD III") on remuneration policies in the financial sector of the Committee of European Banking Supervisors ("CEBS"), succeeded by the European Banking Authority ("EBA"), were issued.
-In the Netherlands, CRD III has been implemented effectively as from January 1, 2011 by way of the Dutch Decree on sound remuneration policies Financial Supervision Act ("Besluit Beheerst Beloningsbeleid Wft") and the Regulation on sound remuneration policies of the FMSA.
+In 2010, guidelines related to the amended European Capital Requirements Directive ("CRD 3") on remuneration policies in the financial sector of the Committee of European Banking Supervisors ("CEBS"), succeeded by the European Banking Authority, were issued.
+In the Netherlands, the remuneration provisions of CRD 3 have been implemented effectively as from 1 January 2011 by way of the Dutch Decree on sound remuneration policies ("Besluit Beheerst Beloningsbeleid Wft") and the Regulation on sound remuneration policies (Regeling beheerst beloningsbeleid Wft 2011, issued by the DNB).
 LeasePlan has subsequently implemented a new remuneration policy and structure.
 Apart from the above-standing, there are also a number of other codes and regulations that LeasePlan takes into account in determining the remuneration policy.
-There are some other relevant laws and regulations that already existed before 2011, such as the Dutch Corporate Governance Code (also known as "Code Frijns") and the Dutch Banking Code ("Code Banken").
+There are some other relevant laws and regulations that already existed before 2011, such as the Dutch Banking Code.